privacyidea/privacyidea/doc/configuration/index.rst

 Configuration
 =============

-.. index:: configuration

 The configuration menu can be used to define useridresolvers and realms, set the system config and the token config.

 It also contains a shortcut to the :ref:`policies`, :ref:`eventhandler` and